-Are you one of those people who plan their day around eating?
-Do you like making food out of other food, food that probably shouldn’t be put together, but taste oh, so good when you do?
+Are you one of those people who plans their day around eating?
+Do you like making food out of other food – food that probably shouldn’t be put together, but tastes oh so good when you do?
 If you said “yes” to either of these questions, then BOY is this the video for you!

 What the heck is a stoma? (showing you my ileostomy) | Hannah Witton

 2018 has been a hell of a year for Hannah Witton, with life-changing surgery and moving into a flat of her own.
-Whilst in recovery, Hannah’s vlogged about the experience of having a stoma since having her colon removed.
+Whilst in recovery from having her colon removed, Hannah’s vlogged about the experience of having a stoma.
 The way in which she’s approached this subject is typical Witton: open and honest.
 She’s vlogged about the mental health repercussions of being weaker post-surgery, and she’s said the word “rectum” a lot in this video!

-There’s great value in having a creator with such a huge and, more importantly, engaged audience like Hannah talking about topics that aren’t shown to the vast majority.
-Whether it’s sex, relationships or stomas and all they entail, it really feels like Hannah’s audience is learning a great deal with every upload.
+There’s great value in having a creator like Hannah – with such a huge and, more importantly, engaged audience – talking about topics that aren’t often talked about this openly.
+Whether it’s sex, relationships, or stomas and all they entail, it really feels like Hannah’s audience is learning a great deal with every upload.